moia-oss/bastion-host-forward/README.md

 ## Install the Session-Manager Plugin for AWS-CLI

-First of all, you are also able to connect to the Bastion Host via the AWS Web Console.
+You are also able to connect to the Bastion Host via the AWS Web Console.
 For this go to `AWS Systems Manager` -> `Session Manager` -> choose the newly created instance -> click on start session.